exercism/r/exercises/concept/trees-and-tibbleations/.docs/instructions.md

 To this end, the customer may specify two extra things:

 1. The minimum height, the maximum height and the maximum weight of any single tree.
-2. The full list of attributes that are of interest.
+2. A list of attributes that are of interest.

 Define the `customer_copy(data, attrbutes, min_height, max_height, max_weight)` function.
 Return a customer copy of the dataframe with the requested attributes and within the constraints.